MercuryWorkshop/anuraOS/documentation/templates/template.app/README.md

-# Template Anure app for an easy HTML iFrame
+# Template Anura app for an easy HTML iFrame

 ## Instructions for use: